 [INFO] The error is: DHPublicKey does not comply to algorithm constraints

 [SEVERE] DHPublicKey does not comply to algorithm constraints.

 There is a variety of bad certificate types accessible at bad-ssl.com.
 By testing your troubleshooting tool against these certificates, you can reproduce the error that you are experiencing and thereby identify the cause of the error you are diagnosing.

 4.5.2 Using Analyze-ssl.pl

 This is another excellent tool for SSL connection diagnosis.
 Unfortunately, it has a couple of disadvantages:

-Analyze-ssl.pl is compatible with the current version of ActiveState perl (5.24.1), which is available for Windows, OS X and Linux, though.
+Analyze-ssl.pl is compatible with ActiveState perl 5.24.1 and higher, which is available for Windows, OS X and Linux.
 You can download ActiveState perl from https://www.perl.org/get.html

 You can download the script from https://github.com/noxxi/p5-ssl-tools/blob/master/analyze-ssl.pl or you can use the copy that is attached to this document.